André's 8-bit Pages Projects Code Resources Tools Forum

 This board uses the (now outdated) 30-pin SIMM memory modules to build a RAM disk with up to 16Mbyte.
 The memory is accessible via a single register, using an auto-increment byte address counter (8-bit byte address within page only).

-The current status is that the board works in some specific configurations.
+The current status of the TTL board is that it works in some specific configurations.
 I built the board over two years ago and encountered a number of errors (see notes below).
 Only recently I have tested it with the 65816 CPU board, where it works with 3 modules with 1MByte each, but not 4 modules.
 I still have to retest with other CPU boards and 3 modules only.

 Further tests still have to be performed, but I am not sure how far I will go into this with this design version.
 I had a discussion with Bil Herd - yes, the designer of the Commodore 128 - who suggested some improvements: